cwhelan/cloudbreak/README.md

 You can get Cloudbreak by downloading a pre-packaged release from the "releases" tab in the GitHub repository, or by building from source as described below.

+You can read more about how Cloudbreak works in our paper, which is currently available as a preprint at http://arxiv.org/abs/1307.2331.

 ##Building From Source

 To build the latest version of Cloudbreak, clone the GitHub repository.
 You'll